Played By: Takeshi Kitano

 The Battlefield Reporter

 The show's interviewer.
-Three people played this role, although in most versions he was considered the same character.
+Multiple people played this role, most notoriously three of them, although in most versions they were considered the same character.

 - Explorer Outfit: Wore the classic beige shirt, shorts and safari hat.

-- Lovable Sex Maniac: A bordering creepy example in the Spanish version, as he constantly invited female contestants into his rouloutte with thinly veiled (or not veiled at all) intentions to sleep with them or shoot homemade porn.
+- Lovable Sex Maniac: A borderline creepy example in the Spanish version, as he constantly invited female contestants into his rouloutte with thinly veiled (or not veiled at all) intentions to have sex with them.
+In an occasion, he even tried to invite a couple to shoot what was clearly meant to be homemade porn between Pepe and the woman.

 - Porn Stache: Inagawa sported one, which might have been the reason why the Spanish commentators turned him into a sex maniac.